davidtjones/melee-env/README.md

 actor-critic bot
 ---

+## About
+This bot runs actor-critic.
+One of the key elements of any reinforcement-learning agent is the reward signal received at each time step.

+Current reward signal: (damage dealt) - (damage taken) + 100*(stocks taken) - 100*(stocks lost)

 ## Setup
 You must have your own copy of Super Smash Bros Melee as well as the Slippi Online AppImage (get started here: https://slippi.gg).
 Move the AppImage into `src/Slippi`.
 Additional setup has been mostly automated: